your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

-_Bear's Endurance_.
-The target has advantage on Constitution checks.
+- _**Bear's Endurance.**_ The target has advantage on Constitution checks.
 It also gains 2d6 temporary hit points, which are lost when the spell ends.

-_Bull's Strength_.
-The target has advantage on Strength checks, and his or her carrying capacity doubles.
+- _**Bull's Strength.**_ The target has advantage on Strength checks, and his or her carrying capacity doubles.

-_Cat's Grace_.
-The target has advantage on Dexterity checks.
+- _**Cat's Grace.**_ The target has advantage on Dexterity checks.
 It also doesn't take damage from falling 20 feet or less if it isn't incapacitated.

-_Eagle's Splendor_.
-The target has advantage on Charisma checks.
+- _**Eagle's Splendor.**_ The target has advantage on Charisma checks.

-_Fox's Cunning_.
-The target has advantage on Intelligence checks.
+- _**Fox's Cunning.**_ The target has advantage on Intelligence checks.

-_Owl's Wisdom_.
-The target has advantage on Wisdom checks.
+- _**Owl's Wisdom.**_ The target has advantage on Wisdom checks.

-_At Higher Levels_.
-When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+_**At Higher Levels.**_ When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.

 ## Enlarge/Reduce